Social recruiting on Facebook:

 *Just make sure to choose the “Groups” tab when viewing your results.

-Marketplace is a convenient destination on Facebook to discover, buy and sell items with people in your community.
+Finally, totally underutilized, but extremely effective Facebook recruiting channel - Marketplace.
+The marketplace is a convenient destination on Facebook to discover, buy and sell items to people in your community.
 Although at the moment Facebook Marketplace doesn’t offer “jobs” as a specialised category, users are already using it for finding job candidates.
-It will probably evolve in time and become a really big thing in the near future, so it’s worth keeping it in mind.
+It will probably evolve over time and become a really big thing in Facebook recruiting in the near future, so it’s worth keeping it in mind.

 Never heard about this Marketplace and wonder where to find it?
 Again, Go to your Facebook homepage and locate it on the left.